-- There are more than three thousand educational institutions that welcome international students in the UK.
-UK degrees can take only three years and postgraduate (or Masters/MSc degree) courses only one year - compared with four years and two years in most other countries.
+- UK BS (BSc) degrees take only 3 years and postgraduate (or Masters/MSc degree) courses take only 1 year - compared with four years and two years in most other countries.

 - UK NARIC (National Academic Recognition & Information Center) provides advice on recognition of foreign qualifications in the UK.
 This is important as you wanna know how UK Universities look at your qualifications